naman2304/notes/ddia.md

 #### Partition by key range

 * Assign a continuous range of keys, like the volumes of a paper encyclopaedia.
 Boundaries might be chose manually by an administrator, or the database can choose them automatically.
 On each partition, keys are in sorted order so scans are easy.
+A classic use-case where range-based partitioning fails is when we range-partition the time-series data on timestamp because load comes on the latest partition as writes are done on that only.
+Hence, for time series data paritioning by time is not good.
 * Advantage: Range queries efficient.
 * Disadvantage: Ranges of keys are not necessarily evenly spaced, because your data may not be evenly distributed.
 Hence certain access patterns can lead to hot spots.
 * Rebalancing typically done using "Dynamic partitioning"